 When I was 16-17 years old I wanted to work as a computer games developer.
-This was in the mid 80’s and Sweden didn’t have the games industry of today.
-The founding members of Digital Illusions (Battlefield etc) was still cracking games and calling themselves The Silents.
+This was in the mid-’80s and Sweden didn’t have the games industry of today.
+The founding members of Digital Illusions (Battlefield etc) were still a team of game crackers calling themselves The Silents.

-My next try was a game I did together with another friend, this time on the Amiga.
-It also took way to long to finish, because of, you know… life and other such things.
-But, we did actually release it, in 1995, just in time for the big Commodore bankruptcy and the commercial death of the Amiga.
+My next try to get into the game industry was to develop an Amiga game together with my friend, Johan Lundin.
+It also took way too long to finish, because of, you know… life and other such things.
+But, we did actually finish and release it, in 1995, just in time for the big Commodore bankruptcy and the commercial death of the Amiga.
 All companies started to move on to the PC so good luck finding anyone interested in our Amiga game.
 We did actually sign a contract with a distributor, but that’s another story.
-In the end, we decided to release it as shareware and forget about the whole thing and the thousands of hours invested in it.
+In the end, we decided to release it as shareware and forget about the whole thing and the thousands of hours we invested in it.
 Let’s be frank.
 It was a flop.
 There were some reviews.
 People hated it.
 End of story.